-A student requiring emergency attention who has received support in accordance with the above Expectations may be referred for appropriate follow-up under the Code of Student Conduct for alcohol or drug policy violations related to the incident.
+A student requiring emergency attention who has received support in accordance with the above expectations may be referred for appropriate follow-up under the Code of Student Conduct for alcohol or drug policy violations related to the incident.
 However, the student will typically be exempt from a disciplinary process, except as set forth below.
-The student may still be referred for educational follow-up, as well as other educational requirements and administrative outcomes.
+The student may still be referred for educational follow-up, other educational requirements and/or administrative outcomes.
 This policy does not prevent disciplinary action for violations of other University policies and does not prevent action by outside authorities.

-The Expectation of Responsibility is intended to create an environment where a student who has received emergency attention due to an alcohol or drug related incident will learn from the incident and exercise more responsible decision making in the future.
+The Good Samaritan Policy is intended to create an environment where students will be afforded an opportunity to learn from the incident and exercise more responsible decision making in the future.
 As such, the University reserves the right to sanction students with repeated alcohol or drug related incidents involving the need for emergency attention.